-Most of the panels displayed in the object inspector's Properties tab are automatically generated from the same introspection that builds the Python classes.
+Most of the widgets displayed in the properties panel's Properties group are automatically generated from the same introspection that builds the Python classes.
 (There are a small number of exceptions where a custom panel was created for better usability.)
-Thus, if you see a labeled widget in the object inspector, there is a good chance that there is a corresponding property in the Python object with the same name.
+Thus, if you see a labeled widget in the properties panel, there is a good chance that there is a corresponding property in the Python object with the same name.